Understanding Belly Fat & How Much is Too Much

 Having a 6-pack is unrealistic for most of us and the truth is ‘healthy’ doesn’t mean having a 6-pack or a flat stomach.
 Having some belly fat is completely normal and healthy!
-However, it is important to understand that too much belly fat is dangerous for our health.
+However, it is important to understand that too much belly fat can impact your health.

-Belly fat wraps around your important organs like your heart and kidneys.
+When belly fat becomes too much, it wraps around your important organs like your heart and kidneys.
 This fat is not just sitting there dormant like fat stored around other areas of the body, this fat is actually ‘active.’

 What do you mean belly fat is active?

-Well, too much belly fat can pump toxic chemicals throughout the body and these chemicals can increase the risk of developing obesity-related chronic diseases like type 2 diabetes, heart disease and some cancers.
+Well, too much belly fat can pump harmful chemicals throughout the body and these chemicals can increase the risk of developing obesity-related chronic diseases like type 2 diabetes, heart disease and some cancers.

 How much belly fat is too much?